Goruchie/angular-ecomm/README.md

 ```

 Angular CLI does not come with an end-to-end testing framework by default.
 You can choose one that suits your needs.

+## Next Possible Features

+Here are some potential enhancements for future iterations of **AngularEcomm**:

+- **Implementing a Component Library** – Integrate Material Design or another component library for a more consistent UI.
+- **Loaders & Notifications** – Improve user experience with loading indicators and real-time notifications.
+- **Server-Side Integrations + Payments** – Enable backend integrations for payment processing and order management.
+- **Forms for Customer Info** – Implement structured forms for user details and checkout processes.

+These additions would enhance functionality and improve overall usability.

 ## Additional Resources